 Business units originating credit are the primary owners of credit risk and the first line of defence.
 They are responsible for the identification and assessment of credit risk to conform to the approved credit risk appetite and policies.
 Credit units specializing in different business areas, as part of GRD, are the second line of defence responsible for approving credit, managing credit risk and formulating credit policy and internal control frameworks.
-All credit units report to Chief Credit Officer who in turn reports to Head of Group Risk.
-Chief Credit Officer oversees all credit related activities of the Group whereas Head of Group Risk oversees all risk taking activities of the Group.
+All credit units report to Group Chief Credit Officer who in turn reports to Group Chief Risk Officer & Group Head of Risk Management.
+Group Chief Credit Officer oversees all credit related activities of the Group whereas Group Chief Risk Officer & Group Head of Risk Management oversees all risk taking activities of the Group.

 The Group has a GCC for approving major credit exposures.
-CMC and TIRC, which are both chaired by the Chief Executive with certain Executive Directors and senior business and credit officers as members, are the committees responsible for approval of credit policy and portfolio monitoring of the loan and treasury businesses respectively.
+CMC and TIRC, which are chaired by the Chief Executive and the Group Chief Risk Officer & Group Head of Risk Management respectively with certain Executive Directors and senior business and credit officers as members, are the committees responsible for approval of credit policy and portfolio monitoring of the loan and treasury businesses respectively.
 Reports on credit risk exposures, including asset quality, loan impairment charges, larger and higher risk exposures, are prepared by credit function for regular review by these management-level committees.
 Summary of similar information is also regularly submitted to RMCC for review.
 RMCC is a board-level committee.